Williamem/random_message_generator/README.md

 ## General Information
-- A prgram to generate random horoscope messages using JavaScript
+- A program to generate random horoscope messages using JavaScript
 - Created as practice in using JavaScript
 - Part of the "Full stack web development" course on CodeCademy
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->